Dinhh1/DHImageProgressHud/README.md

 # DHImageProgressHud

-DHImageProgressHud is a clean and easy-to-use HUD meant to display the progress of an ongoing task.
+DHImageProgressHud is a easy to use Hud built on the same foundation as [SVProgressHUD](https://github.com/TransitApp/SVProgressHUD).
+Instead of displaying the standard spinner, DHImageProgressHud enable developers to simply plug a set of animation frames and loop through that as the loading view.

 <!--![SVProgressHUD](http://f.cl.ly/items/2G1F1Z0M0k0h2U3V1p39/SVProgressHUD.gif)-->